tomide1/feature-flag-ui/README.md

 role: ADMIN

 ## Steps to generate access token for user
-Run this app with 'npm run start'
+- Run this app with 'npm run start'
-Visit (link)[http:localhiost:3000/login]
+- Visit (login page url)[http:localhiost:3000/login]
-Use credentials above to login for user
+- Use credentials above to login for user
-Copy access token from browser console
+- Copy access token from browser console